airalab/robonomics-wiki/docs/hass-init.md

 ## Troubleshooting

 1. If you forget your login or password for local user, [check this article](https://www.home-assistant.io/docs/locked_out/) to restore your credentials.
-If you forget a password to Home Assistant from your Robonomics account, [check the Dapp.](https://dapp.robonomics.network/#/home-assistant)